nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RetakeExam/README.md

 	If the given vehicleTypeName  is NOT presented as a valid Vehicle’s child class (PassengerCar or CargoVan), return the following message: "{typeName} is not accessible in our platform."
 	If there is already a vehicle with the same licensePlateNumber, return the following message: "{licensePlateNumber} belongs to another vehicle."
 	If none of the above cases is reached, create a correct type of IVehicle and add it to the VehicleRepository.
 Return the following message: "{brand} {model} is uploaded successfully with LPN-{licensePlaneNumber}"

+## AllowRoute Command

+### Parameters

+	startPoint – string
+	endPoint – string
+	length - double

+## Functionality

+The method should create and add a new entity of IRoute to the RouteRepository.

+HINT: Route’s constructor will be expecting as the last parameter routeId.So it should be created by taking the count of already added routes in the RouteRepository + 1

+	If there is already added Route with the given startPoint, endPoint and length, return the following message: "{startPoint}/{endPoint} - {length} km is already added in our platform."

+	If there is already added Route with the given startPoint, endPoint and Route.Length is less than the given length return the following message: "{startPoint}/{endPoint} shorter route is already added in our platform."

+	If the above case is not reached, create a new Route and add it to the RouteRepository.

+		If there is already added Route with the given startPoint, endPoint and greater Length, lock the longer Route.
+		Return the following message: "{startPoint}/{endPoint} - {length} km is unlocked in our platform."